magento/knowledge-base/src/best-practices/general/database-best-practices-for-magento-commerce-cloud.md

 <h2 id="ElasticSearch">Use ElasticSearch instead of native MySQL search</h2>

-Magento recommends replacing the default [MySQL search engine](https://support.magento.com/hc/en-us/articles/360043144271-MySQL-catalog-search-engine-will-be-removed-in-Magento-2-4-0) in Magento Commerce Cloud with Elasticsearch, because Elasticsearch is a better performing search engine than the MySQL search engine.
+Adobe recommends replacing the default [MySQL search engine](https://support.magento.com/hc/en-us/articles/360043144271-MySQL-catalog-search-engine-will-be-removed-in-Magento-2-4-0) in Adobe Commerce on cloud infrastructure with Elasticsearch, because Elasticsearch is a better performing search engine than the MySQL search engine.

 To determine which search engine is currently in use, run the following command: